Jack Vettriano: Personal life

-Divorced from his first wife, Vettriano divided his time between homes in London, Kirkcaldy, and Nice, France.
+Divorced from his first wife, Vettriano divided his time between homes in London, Kirkcaldy and Nice, France.
 In Kirkcaldy he lived in the boardroom section of the former Nairn linoleum factory, now converted into residential use.

 He claimed he had drawn inspiration for his paintings from "25 years of sexual misbehaviour".
 In 2010, he told The Independent: "I live in a world of heartbreak ...
 I just seem to be more creative when I'm in some kind of emotional distress", adding "It's been four years of soul-searching – nicotine, alcohol, anti-depressants, temazepam".

-In 2010, Vettriano said about relationships, "Whenever someone stays for longer than two days, I get cabin fever" and that he loves shoe-shopping with women.
+In 2010, Vettriano said about relationships, "Whenever someone stays for longer than two days, I get cabin fever", and that he loves shoe-shopping with women.

 He liked to gamble on horses, but only bet what he could afford to lose.
 He set up the Vettriano Trust, and planned to leave his money to it to do good work.

 In February 2012, Vettriano was convicted at Kirkcaldy Sheriff Court of drunk-driving and possession of amphetamine.
 He was banned from driving for 18 months and fined £800.
 When stopped he told the police officer "You know who I am.
 We can sort this out."

 In 2022, he announced that he had two significantly younger East European muses who had helped him overcome cocaine and alcohol addiction and inspired him to paint again.
 One worked as a waitress in an Edinburgh bistro, and he met the other at a sale in Nice.
 He explained to The Daily Telegraph:

 I can't go on dating sites.
 I can't go clubbing.
 I can hardly bloody walk, never mind dance.
 So the opportunities to meet the opposite sex are really dwindling.
 But it goes a long way to say "oh, and by the way, look at my website".
 They see it's not just Joe Ordinary, which almost definitely helps.

 Death

-On 1 March 2025, Vettriano was found dead at his apartment in Nice, France.
+On 1 March 2025, Vettriano was found dead at his apartment in Nice.
 He was 73.
 His death was announced by his publicist two days later, on 3 March.
 Whilst the exact cause is unconfirmed, local media reported that there were no suspicious circumstances surrounding his death.